pudly/schmopera-hugo/content/articles/the-elton-john-act-v-riding-the-rollercoaster-the-act-ii-finale-from-le-nozze-di-figaro.md

 <figure data-type="image">{{% md %}}{{% /md %}}

 <figcaption>There is so much richness of character here that you can exploit as you alternate between the Count, Countess and Susanna.</figcaption></figure>

-In many auditions, if you are not asked to play from the very beginning, they will ask

-you to begin at bar 467, when the bumbling gardener Antonio enters the scene.
-This is

-because this section is fiendishly difficult technically, with bars 584-596 particularly

-thorny.
-My advice would be not to panic and to focus on playing what is important,

-always with an ear for what the orchestra sounds like.
-There are still many triplets in

-this passage where I miss out certain notes in order to make other things clear.
-When

-you do this, make sure you have written in where you are simplifying things, so that

-they are clear each time.
-In the frenzy of activity, sometimes phrasing can be lost, so

-ensure for example that the woodwind lines from bar 569 are always phrased away as

-an orchestra would.
+In many auditions, if you are not asked to play from the very beginning, they will ask you to begin at bar 467, when the bumbling gardener Antonio enters the scene.
+This is because this section is fiendishly difficult technically, with bars 584-596 particularly thorny.
+My advice would be not to panic and to focus on playing what is important, always with an ear for what the orchestra sounds like.
+There are still many triplets in this passage where I miss out certain notes in order to make other things clear.
+When you do this, make sure you have written in where you are simplifying things, so that they are clear each time.
+In the frenzy of activity, sometimes phrasing can be lost, so ensure for example that the woodwind lines from bar 569 are always phrased away as an orchestra would.

-The aforementioned bars 584-596 need particularly slow practise, and I worked slowly

-at first, singing while playing one hand only, then switching it around, then slowly

-putting it all together.
-Amongst all your own worries here, don’t forget Figaro’s pain as

-he pretends to hurt his foot with ‘e stravolto m’ho un nervo del piè!’
-I often act this a bit

-and start sobbing, which actually fits quite well with the sense of relief I feel having got through this section!
+The aforementioned bars 584-596 need particularly slow practise, and I worked slowly at first, singing while playing one hand only, then switching it around, then slowly putting it all together.
+Amongst all your own worries here, don’t forget Figaro's pain as he pretends to hurt his foot with "è stravolto m'ho un nervo del piè!"
+I often act this a bit and start sobbing, which actually fits quite well with the sense of relief I feel having got through this section!

 > Make sure you have defined each character and their motives as they sing, so that the drama is always clear.